+PreparationCrêpes are made by pouring a thin liquid batter onto a crêpe griddle, a flat circular cast iron hot plate.
+The batter is spread evenly over the cooking surface by distributing the batter using a specially designed wooden spreader.
 Once set, the crêpe is flipped over and filling is placed inside, then it is folded in half over the filling then again in half forming a triangle when it’s served on the go from a stand.
 If served in a sit in restaurant, it is folded in four to form a purse and served on a plate.

 Types and special crêpesThere are two types of crêpes, sweet and savory.
 The sweet ones are traditionally made with wheat flour, and the savory ones with buckwheat flour.

-Crêpes along with buckwheat were adapted by the French from south east Asians during the crusades.
+Crêpes in cultureCrêpes along with buckwheat were adapted by the French from south east Asians during the crusades.
 Originally crêpes were a way to preserve food.
 They could make them and hang them to dry.
 Once dried, they can be stored for months and eaten like crackers with stews and soups.
+Mmm …so yummy!